lucasjinreal/yolov7_d2/readme.md

 - Easily plugin into transformers based detector;

 We are strongly recommend you send PR if you have any further development on this project, **the only reason for opensource it is just for using community power to make it stronger and further**.
 It's very welcome for anyone contribute on any features!

+## 🙌 Tasks Want Community to Finish

+- [ ] train a hand detection model, with YOLOX;
+- [ ] add more instance segmentation models into YOLOv7;

 ## 😎 Rules